XSL stands for EXtensible Stylesheet Language.

 The World Wide Web Consortium (W3C) started to develop XSL because there was a need for an XML-based Stylesheet Language.

-HTML uses predefined tags, and the meaning of each tag is well understood.
+HTML uses predefined tags.
+The meaning of, and how to display each tag is well understood.

-XML does not use predefined tags (we can use any tag-names we like), and therefore the meaning of each tag is not well understood.
+XML does not use predefined tags, and therefore the meaning of each tag is not well understood.

-A <table> tag could mean an HTML table, a piece of furniture, or something else - and a browser does not know how to display it.
+A <table> element could indicate an HTML table, a piece of furniture, or something else - and browsers do not know how to display it!

-XSL describes how the XML document should be displayed!
+So, XSL describes how the XML elements should be displayed.